 Program Performance Report (PPR)*

-Emails with a link to access the 2023 Program Performance Report (PPR) invoices were sent to all program directors of NAACLS, CAAHEP, and ABHES accredited/approved programs, as well as BOC documented structured phlebotomy and MLA training programs, on October 21, 2022.
+Emails with a link to access the 2023 Program Performance Report (PPR) invoices were sent to all program directors of NAACLS, CAAHEP, and ABHES accredited/approved programs, as well as BOC documented structured phlebotomy and MLA training programs, on October 21, 2022; a reminder email will be sent in December.
 The invoice amount is $150 per program and covers the period of January 1, 2023, through December 31, 2023.
 The invoice can also be accessed through your ASCP account under “Management Tools.”
 Payment instructions are included on the invoice.

 Instructions for Electronic Payments